Walk-In Tub: Complete Guide For Safe Comfortable Bathing At Home

 Peter’s Note:

-That conversation stuck with me.
-Bathing, once a simple routine, can become a source of anxiety and risk for millions of aging adults—especially those who use walking aids.
-But it’s more than just hygiene.
-It’s about preserving dignity, fostering independence, and preventing falls.
+That conversation has always stuck with me.
+Bathing can become a source of anxiety and risk for millions of aging adults.

-What Is a Walk-In Tub?
+What Is a Walk-In Bathtub?

-• A low threshold (2–4 inches)
+• A low threshold (24 inches)

 • A watertight door